-Eventually, the immune system mops up all the viruses in the blood stream and kills any detectably infected cells.
+Eventually, the immune system mops up all the viruses in the bloodstream and kills any detectably infected cells.
 The inflammation goes down and the herpes sores disappear.
 However, if only one virus infected a single cell, the virus has not been wiped out and it can easily come back.
 It usually does when the conditions are right, and the cycle repeats itself.

 CBD does not have psychoactive effects and the herpes-fighting properties can be enjoyed without having to take time off work or driving.
-THC can cause the ‘high’ effect though, so if that’s not desired users are advised to opt for CBD instead.
+THC can cause the ‘high’ effect though, so if that’s not desired, then users are advised to opt for CBD instead.
 Obtaining CBD, even where it is illegal, is remarkably easy.
 In countries that have legalized medical marijuana, it can be obtained on prescription or bought from medical marijuana dispensaries.

 Figuring how best to treat herpes can be confusing and really frustrating.
 The use of CBD is a relatively safe choice.
 Any information about CBD should be taken with a pinch of salt because there is a lot of hype surrounding the drug, especially online.
 Misinformation is rife, so look for proper scientific studies before seeking out your CBD herpes cure.